THEval. Evaluation Framework for Talking Head Video Generation

 Towards validating our metrics, we conduct a user study in Hugging Face Space.
 Participants are asked to evaluate paired real and generated videos based on the same audio.
 Pairing included all combinations, \textit{i.e.,} real and generated videos, as well as generated videos pertained to all combinations of the seventeen state-of-the-art methods.
 Participants were instructed by \textit{"Please watch both videos and select which one looks more realistic"}.
 The instruction aims at minimizing cognitive load and reducing rating errors, ensuring participants could make consistent and intuitive judgments.
 In total, we acquired 3,519 ratings, distributed equally among the seventeen models.
 We then compute the Spearman correlation coefficient between normalized metric scores and human preference scores.
 We observe strong alignment between our THEval metrics and human opinion scores, as reported in Figure~\ref{fig:corr} and Table~\ref{tab:metric_correlation_single}.
 The \textit{final THEval score} is highly correlated with human ratings, with a strong correlation of $\rho$ = 0.870.
 In addition, the individual metrics exhibit high correlations with human preferences.
 We note that (4) Lip Dynamics and (8) Lip-Sync are of lower correlation, which is expected as human perception of realism integrates multiple cues reflected by the 8 metrics.
 By combining complementary \textit{expert} metrics, our framework achieves a strong aggregated alignment with human preference, advocating for the composite design of THEval.

 In contrast, SyncNet, landmark-based metrics, FID, and FVD demonstrate minor to no alignment with human ratings.
 These results indicate that our approach provides a reliable alternative to current evaluation metrics.
 We observe a negative correlation between the SyncNet-derived metrics (LSE-D, LSE-C) and human preference.
 This is because Wav2Lip, trained with SyncNet as a discriminator, achieves top algorithmic scores by optimizing the metric directly, yet it was among the least selected methods in the user study.

-Further details on the user study including and algorithm details to ensure fair evaluation are in Appendix~\ref{sec:appendix_user_study}, the user study interface is presented in Figure~\ref{fig:website}.
+Further details on the user study including and algorithm details to ensure fair evaluation are in SM~\ref{sec:appendix_user_study}, the user study interface is presented in Figure~\ref{fig:website}.